 Our aim is not to build a giant youth enterprise, with our own factions within.
 The success of our youth ministry is not predicated on size, but on God being glorified in the Church family.
 We are a means to the Church’s fullness in Christ (Ephesians 1:22-23), a whole family, with Christian rearing and learning within individual families.
 In a broken world, we seek to be a ministry to those without Christian families and to be a link into the Church family—a ministry acting as a stepping-stone, not a substitute for family.

 To the youth in Christian homes, we aim to be a helper for parents and a good support for the youth members themselves, including fellowship, counsel, Biblical training, service of the saints, and evangelism of their friends.
 Peers are free to fellowship and help each other as friends, but ultimate dependence in matters of teaching, rearing, and discipline is not peer-to-peer, or even child to pastor, but child to parent.
-Our hope and prayer is that our God will produce from our children mature Christian men and women from among our Church family, and that our ministry may be helpful in that.
+Our hope and prayer is that our God will produce from our children mature Christian men and women from among our Church family, and that our ministry may be helpful in that process.